arelyx/misc/README.md

-# rock-paper-scissors
+# miscellanous
-Just Rock Paper Scissors
+a collection of miscellanous programs